 “Why do we only design boats with sprayskirts?”

-Growing up in the small town of Easley, SC, the son of a dad who ran the largest kayak company in the world, all of my friends wanted me to teach them how to kayak.
-It sucked.
-First, I had to get them over the fear of the sprayskirt.
-Then stand there while they awkwardly tried to roll.
-Then, when they did swim I had to round up all their gear and get their heavy ass boat to shore and start over.
+Growing up in the small town of Easley, SC, from a family that made kayaks, all of my friends wanted me to teach them how to paddle.
+I didn’t enjoy this responsibility.
+First, I had to get them over the fear of the sprayskirt and then stand there while they awkwardly tried to roll.
+When they did swim I had to round up all of their gear and get their boat that was now full of water to shore and start over.
 I wanted to share my love of the river with my friends, but spending days on class II chasing gear just wasn’t any fun.

 I based my teenage years and early twenties around paddling as much as possible, choosing where I went to college based on proximity to rivers.
-Around 2002 I got way into hand paddling, as I loved the extra control and finesse required to do it well.
-Eventually I got pretty dang good at kayaking.
-I was running the Narrows, with hand paddles, in either my Liquid Logic Session or Gus.
-No big deal.
-(Side note: kids these days do that now in year one, right after running Nantahala Falls).
-I thought, what would it be like to be able to have this much fun without my asshole puckering up so tight?
+Around 2002 I became obsessive about hand paddling, as I loved the extra control and finesse required to do it well.
+Eventually I got pretty dang good at kayaking and started to get myself in situations where mistakes could be terminal.
+I thought, what would it be like to be able to have this much fun without worrying about my friends having to potentially notify my next of kin?
 I wanted to spend my time playing fiddle, and have my river time be somewhere happily between bored and scared to death.
 I wanted to make the Ocoee great again.

 How can I have Class V thrills with Class III consequences?

 I used to live on a small creek called Cane Creek in upstate SC.
 One day after a heavy rain, the small creek was almost out of it’s banks.
-I was itching to paddle it (I also had a bad case of poison ivy), but the overhanging rhododendron was creating a tunnel that was too small for a kayaker with a paddle.
+I was itching to paddle it, but the overhanging rhododendron was creating a tunnel that was too small for a kayaker with a paddle.
 So…

 “What if I laid on top of my boat and paddled with my hands?”

 I put my sprayskirt on my Liquid Logic Gus, duct taped the tunnel together to keep water out, and put on an old pair of webbed gloves.
-I pushed off the shore, face first on top of my kayak into the class II torrent and I felt like I was flying!
-I called it the bellyak (because I was riding my kayak on my belly) in those first few moments and the name has stuck ever since.
+I pushed off the shore, face first on top of my kayak into the class II creek and I felt like I was flying, on top of my kayak.
+I called it the bellyak in those first few moments and the name has stuck ever since.

 How Can I Make This Better?

 I needed to lower my center of gravity in the boat and eliminate the negative space.
-My dad and I took my old Perception 3d and a jigsaw, cut off the top, added 36 cans of sprayfoam, covered it in plastic sheeting and duct tape and voila.
-It weighed 68 pounds bone dry and leaked slow enough to prove that it was awesome.
+My dad and I took my old Perception 3d and a jigsaw, cut off the top, added 36 cans of sprayfoam, covered it in plastic sheeting and duct tape now I had a bellyak that weighed 68 pounds bone dry and leaked slow enough to prove that it was awesome.
 Small rapids?
 Big again.
 The feeling of hand paddling, while feeling every current throughout my entire body, was mesmerizing.
-Everything was completely new, yet incredibly familiar, since I was using a kayak hull.
-I had accidentally figured out how to combine freestyle kayaking with swimming and the result re-ignited my love of paddling x’s 10.
+Everything felt completely new.
+In the process I had discovered how to combine freestyle kayaking with swimming and the result re-ignited my love of paddling x’s 10.

 How can I make another one for my friends?

 At the time I was teaching my good friend (and still second best bellyaker in the world), Callan Welder how to kayak.
 Callan is an extremely gifted athlete, the kind of person who backflips off cliffs on skis for fun.
-But Callan got so boogered up over the roll.
-He would paddle great and then while upside down forget where he was and swim.
+But Callan got boogered up over being upside down underwater.
+He would paddle great and once he flipped forget where he was and swim.
 The first time Callan tried the bellyak, he learned more about reading and running rapids than he did in his previous two years of kayaking.
-Eliminating the sprayskirt created so much more confidence; he had no fear of flipping over and swimming, so he relaxed and when you relax…you succeed.
-And the best part for me?
-I wasn’t bored at all.
-We could be on the same stretch of Class II but the freedom and versatility of the bellyak allowed me to interpret the river in ways never before imagined, and I didn’t have to worry about my friend swimming, since self-rescue is the name of the game for bellyak.
+Eliminating the sprayskirt created so much more confidence; he had no fear of flipping over so he relaxed and when you relax…you succeed.
+We could be on the same stretch of Class II but the freedom and versatility of the bellyak allowed me to interpret the river in ways never before imagined, and I didn’t have to worry about my friend flipping and swimming, since self-rescue is the name of the game for bellyak.

 The earliest and roughest versions of the bellyaks were the original Perception 3D, a Perception Whip-It and an early Corran Addison design, the Black Attack.
 These worked well enough to prove the concept, but all filled with water (because the duct tape came off) and thus were nearly impossible to drain and thus, short lived.